I think most of us grow up dreaming of the white townscapes and blue ocean hues Greece is famous for.

 Makris Gialos Beach

-Makris Gialos is a quite beach between Zante town and Agios Nikolas.
-It has tranquil, crystal clear water and is a great place to relax with a cocktail.
-Since it's not an organized beach, it doesnt get as crowded in the summer months.
+Makris Gialos is a quiet beach between Zante town and Agios Nikolas.
+With it's tranquil, crystal clear water and is a great place to relax with a cocktail.
+Plus as it's not an organized beach, it doesn't get as crowded in the summer months.

 Xygia, or sulfur beach is a located down a steep hill in a beautiful cover.
 Blink and you might miss it.
 As soon as you step out of the car you will be hit with the smell of sulfur produced from a nearby cave.
 The beauty of this beach more than makes up for the smell.
 Plus the Greeks believe that the sulfur in the water has healing powers.